 The easiest way to start is to try an Hour of Code in your community or local school.
 Then, try our courses and tutorials at Code Studio with students.
-It’s 100% free, self-serve, and combines online lessons and offline activities.
+Our materials are always 100% free, self-paced, and combine online lessons and offline activities.
 Computer Science Fundamentals, Code.org's K–5 curriculum, provides a great introduction to computer science for most students, and is available in 25 languages.

 At this time, Code.org has limited resources for international partnerships.
 However, if you are interested in making a bigger push for computer science in your country, consider a few options: